Easy Italian travel phrases

 Getting around

-Most visitors will need to take a train or bus or ride in a taxi.
-So, the following phrases will be helpful in these situations.
+Most visitors will need to take a train, bus, or taxi.
+The following phrases will be helpful in these situations.

 • Where is the train station? – Dov’è la stazione? – Doh-veh lah stah-tzee-oh-neh?